zesterer/the-bitwise-challenge/README.md

 as artifically inducing lag to change the frame time delta), or other unprincipled 'tricks' are permitted: it should be entirely possible to recreate the *entire* state of the game at any given frame given only the 64-bit integer and the code that composes the game logic.

+## Suggested Formats

+The Bitwise Challenge can be taken both as an individual endeavour, or as a group activity/competition such as a game jam or hackathon.

 ## Exceptions